-Parents want their newborns to have big heads — not so much at birth, but shortly thereafter.
-Big heads imply intelligence, growth, and good genes.
-Well, so it’s presumed anyway.
-So, when my son’s first checkup revealed that his head circumference was solidly 50th percentile, I was shaken.
+Among the many things that expectant parents hope for in a newborn is, a big head — maybe not so much at birth, but shortly thereafter.
+A big-headed baby is stereotypically interpreted as one that possesses intelligence, growth, and good genes (a popular notion no doubt encouraged by people with big heads), so it doesn’t take long for new parents to start wondering how their newborn’s head circumference stacks up against the average head size.
+New parents in particular are helpless in the face of child-related percentiles and metrics.
+So when my son’s first checkup revealed that his head circumference was solidly 50th percentile, I was shaken.
 Our pediatrician, unable to console me, resolved to never again show me raw growth data.

 “Some dads,” she told me.
 “Shouldn’t see the percentiles.”

 She was right, of course.
-Head circumference has essentially nothing to do with intelligence and, as long as your child’s head is average-size and regularly growing, there’s no cause for alarm when he or she comes in a bit behind the curve.
+The head circumference of a child has essentially nothing to do with intelligence and, as long as your baby’s head is average-size and regularly growing, there’s no cause for alarm when they come in a bit behind the curve.
 Still, a handful of preliminary studies have suggested links between brain size, head size, and intelligence.
-That research can’t necessarily be dismissed out of hand so it’s hard to figure whether or not dome size matters — especially with all that percentile data clouding the picture.
+That research can’t necessarily be dismissed out of hand so it’s hard to figure whether or not head size matters — especially with all that percentile data clouding the picture.

 Our obsession with head size goes back to phrenology, a discredited (and super racist) pseudoscience that proposed to determine intelligence and personality type by measuring skull size and shape.
 The science fell out of favor some time ago, but some of the premises upon which it was built have hung on even though efforts to link intelligence to brain weight have been fruitless.
 Albert Einstein’s brain was, for instance, of only average weight (about 3 pounds).
 The author Jonathan Swift’s brain weighed a more exciting 4.4 pounds, but, alas, the Nobel laureate Anatole France had a brain that weighed barely 2 pounds.

-The question is whether brain size — or even IQ, when it comes down to it — really matters.
+The question is whether people with big heads are smarter on average.
+Does brain size — or even IQ, when it comes down to it — really matter?
 Studies have cast significant doubt on the notion that IQ tests accurately measure intelligence.
 And how we should measure brain size is part of a dizzying debate among neuroscientists.
 Whale and elephants have larger brains than humans, but that’s probably just because they’re a lot bigger than we are.
 Still, some neuroscientists now rely on a figure known as the encephalization quotient, which uses forgiving math to help human brains rule the animal kingdom — at least by a metric we invented.
 Meanwhile, most MRI studies report only weak correlations between brain volume and intelligence — most of which can be explained by yet another weak correlation between height and intelligence.
 Tall people, it seems, are a bit smarter and have slightly larger brains to boot.

-In sum, the science doesn’t suggest that intelligence has much to do with head or brain size.
-And when doctors measure your kid’s head, they’re mainly trying to figure out whether he or she is growing normally, not passing judgment on his or her IQ.
+In sum, science doesn’t suggest that intelligence has much to do with head or brain size.
+And when doctors measure your baby’s head, they’re mainly trying to figure out whether they’re growing normally, not passing judgment on their IQ.
 Besides, Einstein’s head — languishing right around the 50th percentile — didn’t seem to have any trouble describing relativity.

-My kid and his average head will be just fine.
-Betting yours will, too.
+My kid and his average-sized head will be just fine.
+I’m betting yours will, too.